sajjadGG/book-python/dragon/adr-position-set.rst

 * Good: arguments are explicit
 * Good: encapsulation
 * Good: easy to add validation if needed
-* Bad: extensible, easy to refactor to 3D
+* Good: extensible, easy to refactor to 3D